FAQs

 • What are the penalties for a misdemeanor drug crime?

-The penalties in state court vary significantly in terms of severity.
-Here are some guidelines: - Possession of drug paraphernalia is a class C misdemeanor with a fine of up to $500. - Cases involving 28 grams or less of a Group 3 or Group 4 substance are class A misdemeanors, with up to one year in county jail and a fine of up to $4,000. - Cases involving less than 4 ounces of marijuana are misdemeanors: a usable quantity up to two ounces is a class B misdemeanor, with up to six months in jail and between two and four ounces is a class A misdemeanor.
-Have you been charged with a misdemeanor drug crime?
-Our team at Michael J. Rogers, P.C. are the DWI lawyers Cleburne, TX relies on.
-Call us today.
+Penalties for misdemeanor drug crimes in Texas vary in severity.
+Possession of drug paraphernalia is a Class C misdemeanor, carrying a fine up to $500.
+Cases involving 28 grams or less of a Group 3 or 4 substance are Class A misdemeanors, punishable by up to one year in county jail and a fine up to $4,000.
+Marijuana possession under 4 ounces is a misdemeanor: up to 2 ounces is a Class B misdemeanor (up to 6 months in jail), while 2-4 ounces is a Class A misdemeanor.
+If you're facing misdemeanor drug charges, our DWI lawyers at Michael J. Rogers, P.C. in Cleburne, TX are prepared to assist you.
+Please contact us to discuss your case.